Testicular Cancer: Coping with Effects on Sexuality

 Clear communication with your partner and healthcare provider are key to feeling good about sexual intimacy even with the changes cancer may cause.

-Being intimate will not stimulate the cancer to come back or grow.
+Being intimate won't cause the cancer to come back or grow.

 Focus on your physical recovery.
-This includes diet, rest, and activities.
+This includes diet, rest, and physical activity.

-Choose a time when you and you partner are rested and free from distractions.
+Choose a time when you and your partner are relaxed, rested, and free from distractions.

-Try different positions until you find one that is most comfortable for you and your partner.
+Try different positions until you find one that's comfortable for you and your partner.